Learn to Fly!

 What to expect as a student

 Expect to be challenged each and every flight!
 Do you remember learning to drive?
 Learning a complex video game?
 Learning a new sport?
-At first, it seems overwhelming – everything is happening so quickly, there is so much to take in, layer upon layer of new things to discover.
-Then, as your skills develop, time seems to slow down, and what seemed impossible just a couple of flights ago seems manageable, then easy.
+At first, it seems overwhelming – everything is happening so quickly, and there is much to take in, layer upon layer of new things to discover.
+Then, as your skills develop, time seems to slow down, and what seemed impossible just a couple of flights ago becomes manageable, then easy.

 Right from the first flight, you will be in control of portions of the flight.
 As you improve, your instructor will have you fly more and more, will challenge you, and will test your decision-making ability.
 Once flying yourself, there are no breaks.
-Effective pilots are always thinking ahead – direction, clouds, time of day, wind, etc.
+Effective pilots are always thinking ahead – direction, clouds, time of day, nearby airports, wind, etc.